IvesYuh/VolleyballTeam/README.md

 # VolleyballTeam

-This Project I created three class: Execute; Team; Trainer.
+In this Project I created three classes: Execute; Team; Trainer.

-Included modifier; encapsulation; polymorphism and heritage.
+Included: modifier; encapsulation; polymorphism and inheritance.

-Done for College Project.
+Made for a college project.